malaria-atlas-project/generic-mbg/README.rst

   expressed by the ASCII header.
 The missing pixels are missing in the output also.

-* ``mbg-validate`` takes the HDF5 archive produced by mbg-infer and a 'holdout' dataset, stored in a csv file, and returns a set of predictive samples at the holdout locations.
+* ``mbg-validate`` takes the HDF5 archive produced by mbg-infer and a 'holdout' dataset, stored in a csv file, and creates a set of predictive samples at the holdout locations and some validation plots.

 If the project's members are interested in changing the model or specifying a subjective prior, there are two additional shell commands available to help: